comet-cc/GuaranTEE/README.md

 ```
 ### 7 Inference

 We provide an example of how to run ML inference with a realm.
 In our example, we use a TensorFlow Lite model that classifies images.
-In order to run the example, we provide the .tflite model and a set of input images (found in the `normal_world` and `realm` directories).
+In order to run the example, we provide the .tflite model and a set of input images (found in the `realm` and `normal_world` directories respectively).
 You can change these based on the ML application you want to run.

 In our setup, there is a shared folder between the realm and the normal world.
 The shared folder contains a file `signalling.txt` which is used by both the realm and the normal world app to coordinate communication.